 “My husband and I traveled to Iceland between Thanksgiving and Christmas,” Cosgrove says.
 “Many friends thought we were nuts for going to such a northern destination when it would be so dark, but we loved how empty and tourist-free the country felt at that time of year.”

-Shindle says the holidays are a great time to find deals in California wine country when it’s a bit quieter and more price-sensitive than during summer and fall peak season.
+Shindle says the holidays are a great time to find deals in California wine country when it’s a bit quieter and has lower prices than during summer and fall peak season.
 “Service at the wineries and off-site activities usually shine during the holidays, with more opportunity to offer personalized service,” he says.

 Do a cost comparison.
-Always use comparative websites—such as CheapOair.com, airfarewatchdog.com and Momondo.com—to compare prices across all airlines.
+Always use comparative websites—such as CheapOair.com, airfarewatchdog.com and Momondo.com—to compare prices across all travel service providers.
 “If you find a good rate on a third-party site or app, try calling the hotel [or airline] directly to see if they’ll match it,” Cosgrove says.
 “It never hurts to ask.”

 Likewise, download some of these mobile apps, like the CheapOair mobile app, which offers the same cost comparison services, but with information on baggage fees for each airline, packing list suggestions and currency convertors.

 Take advantage of bonus offers.
-If you’re a member of loyalty programs, many offer special promotions that can help you earn more on holiday travel.
-For example, Starwood Preferred Guest members can earn Starpoints by riding with Uber.
-And if you shop through NEA Click & Save and have accumulated WOWPoints, you can use these points to book all or part of your trip.
+If you’re a member of loyalty programs or have certain credit cards, many offer special promotions that can help you earn more on holiday travel.
+For example, Delta SkyMiles members can earn miles by riding with Lyft.
+Loyalty programs and credit cards may also have special discounts on hotels, vacation packages and car rentals if you book through them.